mbsa-tud/tsad_platform/README.md

 2. The simulink detection doesn't implement the different data preparation methods and scoring functions for the different deep-learning models, which makes it non-functional in many cases.
 The functionality of using a univariate model on multivariate datasets, where a separate model is trained for each channel of the dataset, must be implemented aswell.
 This feature already exists in the normal detection mode (It can be enabled by setting the `isMultivariate` field to `false` for a model).
 3. (Maybe irrelevant?)
 The step-size for the detection process is always set to 1 and can't be adjusted.
 4. (Maybe irrelevant?)
 The forecast horizon for deep-learning models is always set to 1 and can't be adjusted.
 5. Network architectures of deep-learning models could be checked in more detail or updated.
-For example the TCN-AE currently only accepts window-sizes that are divisible by 4.
+For example the TCN-AE currently only accepts window-sizes that are divisible by 4 and the ResNet architecture results in very noisy predictions.
 6. Check on startup of the platform whether all required folders are on the matlab path to avoid errors later on.
 7. Add more models (The platform lacks for example in statistical models.
 Classic machine-learning oder deep-learning models like a Convolutional Autoencoder or a LSTM Autoencoder could also be added. **Note** The implemented LSTM and Hybrid CNN-LSTM reconstruction models don't feature any dimensionality reduction).
 8. (Maybe irrelevant?)
 Save intermediate results during auto run.
 This allows to save some results even when a longer running process crashes.